y-oshua/CR11-PetAdoption/README.md

 # PetAdoption

-This project consists of a landing page and a reviews page.
-Plain HTML, CSS, and JS were used.

-To view the pages simply clone this repo then open index.html / reviews.html into your browser.
+The following instructions assume you have XAMPP and Symfony installed.
+To view this project please clone this repo into the htdocs folder, import the database from the sql folder into MySQL.
+Open a command line interface within the project and run symfony server:start.
+You should be able to access the site at: localhost/PetAdoption-master/index.php

 This project was done as a solution to a end of the week project during my fullstack course at code factory.